Felony Reduction to Misdemeanor

 You are unable to shoot or hunt with a firearm

-Similar to the Gun Right Restoration it can be helpful to use letters of support from friends or families.
+Similar to Gun Right Restoration it can be helpful to use letters of support from friends or families.
 A template or roadmap for the felony reduction letter can be found; here

 All of these reasons, and more, may be what makes your felony conviction 'unduly harsh'.
 That is the standard for reducing the crime.
 Similar to expungements, it is important that you completed the sentence of the Court, paid back restitution, and completed any treatment that was necessary of you.
 If you have completed all the necessary courses, classes and paid all fines and fees the lawyers at Oregon Gun Law can aide in reducing your crime to a Misdemeanor and Restore your Rights to Purchase and Possess Firearms.